- Tuition: $492.31/credit (resident); $961.00/credit (nonresident) | Fees

 If you have any questions about how your credits may transfer in or out of this program, please consult with an adviser.

-To be awarded the certificate you should complete all courses with a minimum grade of C- and a cumulative GPA of 2.00 within four years of your admission date.
+To be awarded the certificate, you should complete all course work within four years of admission, with a minimum grade of C- and a cumulative GPA of 2.00.

 Fall semester | July 15

 Spring semester | November 15